bevuta/teletrofono/README.md

 ### Performance-tests

-Actually it is just one test function testing all predefined scenarios and there variations.
+Actually it is just one test function testing all predefined scenarios and their variations.
 In the namespace `teletrofono.performance-test` you can find the logic for the whole performance test provided by the function `run-scenarios-longterm`.
 The docstring of this function describes the procedure in detail.